unforgivenvirtuoso/qvc_gen/README.md

 # qvc_gen

-How to get the project up and running
+To get the project up and running

 Create and activate a virtual enviornment
 ```